 Slow Cooker Barbecue Beef Sandwiches

 This is when I have to admit that I’m addicted to onion rings.
 I love them dipped in ketchup, BBQ sauce or remoulade, but I love them even more on a great sandwich or burger.
 So, I decided on slow cooker barbecue beef sandwiches.
 I made a big slow cooker full of barbecue beef, spooned it onto buns, topped it with as many onion rings as I could fit, and a bit of extra sharp cheddar cheese, and I was happy.
-The crunchy rings are a nice contrast to the tender, juice beef.
+The crunchy rings are a nice contrast to the tender, juicy beef.
 And yeah, I did have more rings on the side.
 Darn right I did.
 I’m addicted to them.

 Slow Cooker Barbecue Beef Sandwiches